jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 From the **Select Service menu** click on **Cloud and Edge sites** and then click on **Site List**

-After the XC Node at the on-prem Customer Edge has registered successfully, it will appear green with a Health Score of 100.
+After the XC Node has registered successfully, it will appear green with a Health Score of 100.
 You may need to click **Refresh** in the top right corner if you do not see your animal name.